yuawano/mid-bootcamp-project/README.md

 - Balance: Average balance for each quarter in the last year

 ## Exploring the data in SQL
-### Procedures:
-1. import csv file ('creditcardmarketing.csv') into Jupyter notebook
-2. standardize the column (change to lower case, remove symbols '#')
-3. save the dataframe as new file ('credit_card_data.csv', 'credit_card_data.xls')
-4. import into workbench via import wizard
-Note: Above procedure was taken due to some errors in importing the file directly into workbench.

-### Data explorations (high level summary)
 Note: For futher details, please refer to the sql file under data folder

 - Percentage of offer acceptance (No, Yes)